lupyuen/lupyuen.github.io/src/usb2.md

 -   [__Mentor Graphics MUSBMHDRC USB 2.0 Multi-Point Dual-Role Controller__](https://linux-sunxi.org/images/7/73/Musbmhdrc.pdf)

-_USB Registers are scrambled?_
+_USB Registers are scrambled?
+Like eggs?_

-This means that Allwinner A64's USB Registers are located in __different addresses__ from the Mentor Graphics ones.
+Actually it means that Allwinner A64's USB Registers are located in __different addresses__ from the Mentor Graphics ones.

 The Sunxi Community has helpfully documented the __Scrambled USB Registers__...